jetsunnalgonda/Good-Drinks/README.md

 ## Contributing

-We welcome contributions to enhance the functionality of Good Drinks.
+I welcome contributions to enhance the functionality of Good Drinks.
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.